chaojian-zhang/FancyBusinessBuzzWords/README.md

 ## N
 * **Nvidia**
-  * Nvidia is the new gold in artificial intelligence.
+  * Nvidia is the new gold in the era of artificial intelligence.

 ## P
 * **Propel**